Is 3 Days in Chiang Mai Enough?

 Tha Phae Gate

 Next in this 3-day itinerary is Tha Phae Gate, one of Chiang Mai’s most iconic landmarks.
-As the last remaining intact gate of the original city wall, it’s a popular spot for photos.
-Quite often, we saw locals dressed in traditional Thai clothing here for photoshoots.
+As the last remaining intact gate of the original city wall, it’s a hugely popular spot for photos.
+Quite often, we spotted locals dressed in traditional Thai clothing here for photoshoots.
+The area buzzes with activity, and you can even feed the pigeons that gather around the gate.
+This is also a solid spot to grab a quick snack from one of the street vendors if you’re feeling peckish.

 Lunch at Fern Forest Café

 For lunch, head to Fern Forest Café, a charming eatery in the Old City.
-This cute little restaurant features a large, well-maintained garden that makes you feel like you’re dining beside a greenhouse.
+This cute little restaurant features a large, well-maintained garden that makes you feel like you’re dining beside a greenhouse, it’s a genuinely lovely spot.
+The food is slightly pricier by Chiang Mai standards, but it’s super tasty and worth every extra Thai baht.
+Sara and I both loved their fresh salads and sandwiches.
+Don’t miss the small koi pond with a stone bridge, either, it makes a great photo spot!

 Wat Lok Moli

-After lunch, it’s time to begin your “temple-run” afternoon!
-Start with Wat Lok Moli, which is found on the northern edge of the Old City.
-This temple stands out for its unique black building overlaid with white trimmings, creating a striking design that’s different from most Thai temples.
+After lunch, it’s time to kick off your temple-run afternoon!
+Start with Wat Lok Moli, found on the northern edge of the Old City.
+This temple stands out for its unique black building overlaid with white trimmings, creating a striking design that’s genuinely different from most Thai temples you’ll see.
+The architecture is heavenly, particularly the intricate woodwork and multi-tiered roof.
+It’s also less crowded than the more famous temples, giving you real space to appreciate the craftsmanship and take some incredible photos.

 Wat Umong Suan Putthatham